dsmiller95/microsoft-teams-emojifier/README.md

 This is a feature that was [requested in late 2016](https://microsoftteams.uservoice.com/forums/555103-public/suggestions/16934329-allow-adding-custom-emoji-memes-gifs-reactions), but microsoft isn't listening to our ravenous need of emoji, so the task is left up to us.

-## Disclaimer

-**USE AT YOUR OWN RISK: ONLY USE THIS IF YOU KNOW WHAT YOU'RE DOING**

-This is going to inject code into your locally running Microsoft Teams electron app: code injected this way can potentially steal your credentials and gain access to your local filesystem.
-Whenever you inject code like this, make sure you know what the code is doing.

 ## Setup

 Both the electron app mod and the chrome extension require a connection to an external emoji server.
 They have been designed to work against a deployment of this repository: [github.com/dsmiller95/custom-emoji-server](https://github.com/dsmiller95/custom-emoji-server)